Lattice stability of ordered Au-Cu alloys in the warm dense matter regime: Conclusions

-{\it Summary.} We have studied the dynamical stability of Au-Cu alloys in the WDM regime by calculating the phonon dispersion curves.
-The phonon hardening and softening are observed in the L1$_2$ and L1$_0$ structures, respectively.
-The former can be explained by the increase in the internal pressure caused by the $d$ electron excitations, as observed in noble metals.
-On the other hand, the instability of L1$_0$ structure against the R point phonon excitation is intrinsic to its crystal structure, similar to the phonon softening at the point N in the BCC metals.
-The interplay between these factors will be a key to understand the lattice stability of more complex alloys in the WDM regime.
+In conclusion, we have studied the dynamical stability of Au-Cu alloys in the WDM regime by calculating the phonon dispersion curves.
+The phonon hardening is observed in the L1$_2$ and L1$_0$ structures except the lowest frequency phonon at point R of L1$_0$ AuCu.
+The hardening behavior can be explained by the increase in the internal pressure caused by the $d$ electron excitations, as observed in noble metals.
+The phonon softening observed is attributed to the short-range nature of WDMs because the lowest frequency phonon at point R is stabilized by long-range interactions between Au and Cu.

-It is valuable to note that 51 L1$_0$ and 294 L1$_2$ alloys are found in experimental phase diagrams \cite{sluiter}.
-In the WDM regime, they will show the phonon softening and hardening, respectively, whereas we will not expect that alloys in the L1$_0$ structure with $c/a\simeq \sqrt{2}$ (e.g., AlTi) become unstable against moderate $T_{\rm e}$, as shown in Fig.~\ref{fig_L10}.
-In addition, the stability property of 325 B2 alloys \cite{sluiter} at high $T_{\rm e}$ will be the same as that of the L1$_0$ alloys with small $c/a\simeq 1$.
-It is interesting to perform high-throughput calculations on how the phonon hardening and softening behaviors depend on the structural parameters.
+Although we have used analytical expressions of Eq.~(\ref{eq:omegaI-VI}) to understand the phonon softening of L1$_0$ AuCu, those can be applicable to other ordered alloys in the L1$_0$ and B2 (the case of $c=a$) structures.
+It is valuable to note that 51 L1$_0$ and 325 B2 alloys are found in experimental phase diagrams \cite{sluiter}.
+More investigations will lead to a deep understanding of the dynamical stability of ordered alloys.

-Finally, it should be noted that the WDM is a transient phase because the excited electron energy created by a laser pulse is transferred to phonons, leading to lattice disordering or melting within a few picoseconds \cite{cho,jourdain,smirnov}.
+Finally, it should be noted that the WDM is a transient phase because the excited electron energy created by a laser pulse is transferred to phonons, leading to lattice disordering or melting within a few picoseconds \cite{cho,jourdain2018,mo,dara,smirnov,jourdain2021}.
+Although the phonon hardening of warm dense Au has been reported experimentally \cite{ernstorfer}, its validity has been controversial \cite{dara,smirnov,jourdain2021}.
 It is thus desirable to simulate the time-evolution of lattice displacements in warm dense alloys accurately, which enables us to interpret time-resolved experiments.